Last Updated on

 Then, all you need to do to watch movies or media on your TV that you have saved on your Mac is drag and drop the files into the Airflow menu to begin playback.

 The downside here is that this app does cost money – about $19, which can be off-putting to some.
 The alternative here is to cast the entire Mac desktop to your TV.
 But fair warning here, this process can be laggy, riddled with latency and overall bad quality, so you might find yourself reaching in the wallet for that $19 after all.

 Anyway, to cast your Mac desktop to a television, you are going to need to have Google Chrome installed.
 Open up Chrome and then head to more, then select cast.
 Find your Chromecast (or compatible TV) in the list and select ‘Cast Desktop’ from the list of options – it’s that easy.

 The same type of process can be done on Windows devices as well, and it couldn’t be simpler.

-Then hit project, and you are going to be met with some different options on how you want to cast your PC or laptop screen.
-Just select the version that you want to do (duplicate if you just want to see your screen on the television) and then select the device that you would like to see your computer connected to.
+Then hit project, and you will be met with some different options on how you want to cast your PC or laptop screen.
+Just select the version that you would like to do (duplicate if you just want to see your screen on the television) and then select the device that you would like to see your computer connected to.

-As far as connecting your PC to a television goes, this just about covers the main questions out there – but if you do need to know anything else, just drop us a comment below and we will do our best to make sure that you get the information you need!
+As far as connecting your PC to a television goes, this just about covers the main questions out there.
+But if you do need to know anything else, just drop us a comment below, and we will do our best to make sure that you get the information you need!